Will take strict legal action against use of children in 'violent protests' over Prophet remarks: NCPCR | Law-Order

 ''Instances of use of children in violent demonstrations have come to notice again today.
 Strict legal action will be taken and not a single extremist ('charampanthi') will be spared,'' Kanoongo said in a tweet in Hindi.

+He said there are laws in place and the NCPCR will not let children be “used by these extremists”.

+''We will look into all the protests where children were used and then we will issue individual notices to police to take action against people who used children and also seek registration of FIR against them,” Kanoongo told PTI.

-Earlier, Kanoongo had asked the Uttar Pradesh Police to probe if children were engaged by ''anti-social'' elements in the recent communal violence in Kanpur.
+Earlier, the NCPCR chief had asked the Uttar Pradesh Police to probe if children were engaged by ''anti-social'' elements in the recent communal violence in Kanpur.

 The communal violence in parts of Kanpur during protests against the remarks on Prophet Mohammad last week left at least 40 people, including 20 police personnel, injured.